bitmaker-software/cisco-spark-onboarding-bot/README.md

 ## Box Configuration

 * Follow the instructions of the Box guide on how to use Box Platform for custom app development found at https://developer.box.com/docs/getting-started-box-platform
-* Once you have generated the Public/Private Keypair, use the downloaded file and replace the contents of _bot/keys/sample-box-settings.json_
+* Once you have generated the Public/Private Keypair, use the downloaded file and upload it in the manager [settings page](http://localhost:8080/settings).
 * At the Box configuration page, fill in the client ID (you can find that at the file you just downloaded) and your Box user account (email address)

 ## Docker